• Home

 In practice, color mapping means picking a color for each data category and sticking with it.
 For example, if you decide that all sales data will be blue and all expense data will be red, keep it that way across all charts.
 This way, your audience knows exactly what they’re looking at without having to check the legend every time.
 It’s like having a familiar face in a crowd—instantly recognizable.

 Using these data visualization techniques, you’ll keep your charts looking sharp and your data easy to understand.
-It’s not about the colors themselves but how you use them to enhance visual storytelling and tell a clear, consistent story.
+It’s not about the colors themselves but how you use them to enhance data storytelling and tell a clear, consistent story.

 Color can make or break your chart.
 If the colors clash, the message gets lost, and viewers get overwhelmed.
 You want your chart to tell a story, not scream at your audience.
 So how do you build a palette that plays nice?